Codebooks and Data Access

 The ID variable in columns 1-5 of each data file.
 Column 6 of these files indicates which respondent.
 Note that some of the variable names are the same in both files and you may need to change them before you merge.

 How can I obtain NSFH1, NSFH2, or NSFH3 geographical information on respondents?
+3/11/2021 Geomerge service for NSFH is temporarily suspended due to limited staff time at the Center for Demography of Health and Aging.

 A mandatory confidentiality agreement must be signed and returned to NSFH before this information can be released to the user (GeoMergeOnline).
 The NSFH1 codebook can be found at (nsfh1gdt.doc), the NSFH2 codebook can be downloaded from: (nsfh2gdt.doc) and the NSFH3 codebook can be downloaded from: (nsfh3apl.doc).
 Once you have signed the form you can either mail it or fax it to the address listed on our home page.
 You can then write in to : email@example.com and request the data.
 To view an example of the files you need to prepare for your geomerge request, please download this zip archive.
 To limit the possibility of disclosure, we reserve the right to recode data to missing if we believe the frequency counts for a geographical area are too small.